Leaving Neverland: Aftermath

-Despite the negative publicity, Jackson's honors were not rescinded, as had happened following sexual assault allegations made against Bill Cosby and Harvey Weinstein, and there were no mass calls to stop playing his music, as happened following allegations against R. Kelly.
+Despite the negative publicity, Jackson's honors were not rescinded, as had happened following sexual assault allegations made against Bill Cosby and Harvey Weinstein, and there were no mass calls to stop playing his music, as had happened following allegations against Gary Glitter and R. Kelly.
 Jackson's combined music sales, including his work with the Jackson 5, increased by 10%.
 Streams of his music and videos increased by 6%, rising from 18.7 million between February 24 and 26 to 19.7 million between March 3 and 5.
 His videos were viewed 22.1 million times, an increase of roughly 1.2 million from the week prior, and three of his albums re-entered the UK iTunes chart.

 In June 2019, around the time of the tenth anniversary of Jackson's death, various industry executives said that his legacy would endure.
 Darren Julien, president of Julien's Auctions, which has sold millions of dollars' worth of Jackson memorabilia, said Jackson "still commands prices compared to most any other celebrity".
-Billboard senior editor Gail Mitchell said she interviewed about thirty music executives who believed Jackson's legacy could withstand the controversy.
+The senior Billboard editor Gail Mitchell said she interviewed about 30 music executives who believed Jackson's legacy could withstand the controversy.
 In a Guardian article reassessing Jackson's legacy, the biographer Margo Jefferson expressed her support for Jackson's accusers and concluded: "The task is to read the art and the life fully as they wind and unwind around each other, changing shape and direction."

-In January 2019, Reed explained his documentary to the L.A.
-Times, saying: "There must be dozens of men out there who have been sexually abused by [Michael Jackson] ... others will see this film and come out."
-In June, Reed said he would film a sequel if two other victims come forward.
+Reed said he had received abuse and death threats from Jackson fans.
+In January 2019, he said: "There must be dozens of men out there who have been sexually abused by [Jackson] ... others will see this film and come out."
+In June, he said he would film a sequel if other victims came forward.
+A follow-up documentary, Leaving Neverland 2: Surviving Michael Jackson, premiered on Channel 4 on March 18, 2025.
+It followed Robson and Safechuck as they took their allegations against Jackson to trial.